syberant/patrick/README.md

 - `nix build` to build
 - `./result/bin/r_and_d_discord_bot` to execute the built program
 - `nix run` to compile and run the program

-Take note however that you first run `git add -A` for new files, otherwise the flake doesn't see them.
+Take note however that you must first run `git add -A` if there are any new files, otherwise the flake doesn't see them.

 ## License
 Coming soon...